JelleZijlstra/JelleZijlstra.github.io/cpython.md

 the label for that branch and reapply it, and the bot will try again, usually successfully.

-The bot will automatically merge backport PRs that have been approved by a core dev after CI passes.
+GitHub automerge is especially useful for backport PRs: if automerge is enabled on a PR, the PR will be automatically merged after all "required" CI checks have passed.
+(It isn't required for the PR to have been approved for automerge to succeed.)
 I will usually look over the PR to make sure it makes sense, enable automerge, and assign it to myself.
 I check the list of PRs assigned to me regularly, so if CI doesn't pass or something, I'll come back to the PR later to get it merged.
-If you manually created the backport PR with `cherry_picker`, it won't be automerged.
 My workflow is to check back a few hours later and merge if CI has passed by then.

 ### What to backport?